forntoh/LcdMenu/README.md

   - `ITEM_COMAND` or `ITEM_TOGGLE` it executes the bound callback
   - `ITEM_SUBMENU` it enters the sub-menu.
 - `menu.back()` - either exits edit mode or goes to back to a parent menu depending on the active item.

+The above actions are all encapsulated in this handy helper [utils/commandProccesors.h](/src/utils/commandProccesors.h) for processing menu commands.

 Full examples can be found [here](https://github.com/forntoh/LcdMenu/tree/master/examples) 👈